Sameer-s-coder/NoteMind/README.md

 As you can see, even with no examples, the model gives a clear answer.
 This is the foundation of AI-agent interactions.”

+One-Shot Prompting :
+        “Next is One-Shot Prompting.
+Here, we give the AI one example before asking our question.

+👉 Example:

+Example:
+User: ‘Summarize: Decision trees split data.’
+Model: ‘• Definition • How it works • Uses’

+New Query:
+User: ‘Summarize underfitting.’
+➡ Output: ‘• Too simple • Misses patterns • Poor accuracy.’

+One example helps the model produce more structured and accurate answers.”